 September 21 - 6:30 pm - 10:00 pm - 2019 Golden Age Awards Gala - Pullman Miami Airport.

-Affairs Committee, the South Florida Hispanic Coalition for Aging, and the Alzheimer's Association - Southeast Chapter, will hold its seventh LCA Conference in
+Affairs Committee, the South Florida Hispanic Coalition for Aging, and the Alzheimer's Association - Southeast Chapter, held its seventh LCA Conference in

 South Florida geared to the Latino elderly and their families, "A Life Without Memory: Latinos and Alzheimer's."

-The conference will take place during the morning and part of the afternoon on April 25th at the Roberto Alonso Community Center, Miami Lakes, FL.
+The conference was well attended and took place during the morning and part of the afternoon on April 25th at the Roberto Alonso Community Center, Miami Lakes, FL.

-The conference will be conducted by Mario Tapia, President and CEO of the Latino Center on Aging.
-The Guest Speaker will be Dr. Elaine Acosta
+The conference was conducted by Mario Tapia, President and CEO of the Latino Center on Aging.
+The Guest Speaker was Dr. Elaine Acosta

-In addition, there will be a Panel of experts, which will include Hon.
+In addition, there was a Panel of experts, which included Hon.
 Luis Collazo, Miami Lakes Councilman; Dr. Annelly Buré and Dr. Marina Sarno from the

 and Jesica Lozada from the Alzheimer's Association.